Nigeria's 2023 elections: Obasanjo backs Peter Obi – DW – 01/03/2023

 With less than two months to go until Nigerians head to the polls to elect a new president, one of the frontrunners — Peter Obi of the Labour Party — has received a major endorsement from former president Olusegun Obasanjo.

-In an open letter released over the weekend, Obasanjo asked Nigerians to vote for Obi, whose candidature has proved particularly popular among young voters.
+In an open letter released over the weekend, Obasanjo asked Nigerians to vote for Obi, whose candidacy has proved particularly popular among young voters.

 "None of the contestants is a saint but when one compares their character, antecedent, their understanding, knowledge, discipline and vitality that they can bring to bear and the great efforts required to stay focused on the job, particularly looking at where the country is today and with the experience on the job that I personally had, Peter Obi as a mentee has an edge," he wrote in the letter.

-A recent poll conducted by Bloomberg revealed that 72% of "decided voters'' said they would support Obi in the elections.
+A recent poll conducted by the news agency Bloomberg revealed that 72% of "decided voters'' said they would support Obi in the elections.

-But the dynamics of Nigeria's democracy means Obi's campaign is still far from secure: His center-left Labor Party does not have a great stronghold across all of Nigeria's 36 vast states.
+But the dynamics of Nigeria's democracy means Obi's campaign is still far from secure: His center-left Labour Party does not have a great stronghold across all of Nigeria's 36 vast states.

 Obasanjo's endorsement condemned by other candidates